trailofbits/testing-handbook/content/docs/static-analysis/semgrep/00-installation.md

      - **SARIF format**: Use the SARIF format with the Visual Studio Code and the [SARIF Explorer](https://marketplace.visualstudio.com/items?itemName=trailofbits.sarif-explorer) extension.
        This makes it easy to review the analysis results and drill down into specific issues to understand their impact and severity.
-Example usage of the `p/default` ruleset with the SARIF output file:
+Example usage of the `p/default` ruleset with the SARIF output format:

        ```sh
        semgrep -c p/default --sarif --output scan_results.sarif
        ```

      - **VIM format**: Use the VIM format to have all the information about a finding in a single line, making it convenient for users of the Vim text editor.
-Example usage of the `p/default` ruleset with the VIM output file:
+Example usage of the `p/default` ruleset with the VIM output format:

        ```sh
        semgrep -c p/default --vim --output scan_results.vim